Chart Color Schemes

 Marleston displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Marleston, as per the latest Census, consisted of 50.2% houses and 49.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 63.9% houses and 36.2% other dwellings.
-Home ownership in Marleston stood at 22.4%, with mortgaged dwellings at 30.3% and rented dwellings at 47.3%.
+In Marleston, as per the latest Census evaluation, 50.2% of dwellings were houses, with the remaining 49.8% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Adelaide metro's figures, which showed 63.9% houses and 36.2% other dwellings.
+Home ownership in Marleston stood at 22.4%, with mortgaged dwellings at 30.3% and rented ones at 47.3%.
 The median monthly mortgage repayment was $1,528, lower than Adelaide metro's average of $1,745.
 The median weekly rent in Marleston was $290, compared to Adelaide metro's $310.
 Nationally, Marleston's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing